joenash/coding-badly-relay/README.md

 ./build
 ```

+> Adding `fmt.Println` breaks the connection between the Go and JS

 ### Mason Egger ([@masonegger](https://twitter.com/masonegger)) and Matt Cowley ([@mattipv4](https://twitter.com/MattIPv4))

 Mason joined to help tackle the "How do we deploy this?" part of the coding relay.